isomerpages/mlaw-pdo/_about-us/Our History.md

 **2007:**

 The Law Society Pro Bono Services (now known as Pro Bono SG) took over the administration of CLAS.
-The Government provided funding to Law Society’s Pro Bono Services Office for the general provision of pro bono services
+The Government provided funding to Law Society’s Pro Bono Services Office for the general provision of pro bono services.

 **2013:**